-Today the management of software development is highly focused on achieving the right set of KPIs that can help the team reach its goals and improve its performance.
-Key performance indicators are often used in technical work settings to stay accountable to the goals you have set.
-They can be complex and exhaustive, so they are very useful for software development teams.
+Today, the main focus of software development management is to achieve KPIs and, ultimately, to achieve desired results and improve team performance.
+Key performance indicators are often used in technical work settings to stay accountable with the goals you have set.
+The path can be complex and exhaustive, so KPIs are very useful for software development teams.

-In this article, you will find out about the main types of key performance for software developers and how to measure them.
+In this article, find out the main types of key performance for software developers and how to measure them.

 Some teams still rely on their gut instinct to set a productive and efficient workflow.
 Unfortunately, this mentality can lead to many unexpected failures, especially when it comes to measuring and planning for success.

 To prevent this mistake, the team should have clear-cut goals and a strategy to achieve them.
-The key performance indicators help the team measure its productivity and plan for its efficiency.
+The key performance indicators help the team measure productivity and plan for efficiency.

-Key performance indicators (KPI) are values that measure the overall performance of a company.
-They are also used in software development to align with business objectives.
+Key performance indicators (KPIs) are values that measure the overall performance of a company.
+They are also used in software development to support business objectives.

 Most of the time, key performance indicators are used to measure the number of lines of code, commits, and deployments.
-But, these are not very accurate and do not provide real objectives.
+But, this approach is not very accurate and does not provide real objectives.
 One of the most influential factors in setting software development KPIs is the quality of their targets.

 Why metrics are important

-Creating software development KPIs that are aligned with the goals and the commitment of the team members to reach them will help ensure high-quality software.
+Creating software development KPIs that are aligned with the goals and the commitment of the team members to reach them is necessary to ensure high-quality software.

 When a problem occurs, having a set of metrics helps identify the issue and highlight the most important ones.

-Having a set of metrics also encourages team productivity.
-By recognizing the collective efforts of the team, it helps the developers identify areas of concern and fix them.
-Having a set of software development KPIs can help you measure the progress of your team and improve your ROI.
+KPIs also encourage productivity.
+Recognizing the team's collective efforts helps the developers identify areas of concern and fix them.
+Having a set of software development KPIs can help you measure your team's progress and improve your ROI.

-To determine if KPIs are correct, you need to take into account some nuances.
+To determine if KPIs are correct, you need to consider some nuances.
 Each of the key indicators should be SMART.
 It means that they should:

 - be calculated for a Specific purpose